An overview of what a visit to American Girl Place in Chicago might include

 But then there was dessert.

-Now, had I known, I might have called 3 weeks early and paid for the birthday package for Sophia, which includes some fun stuff for her doll and a beautiful cake.
-But I didn’t know.
-But they still put a little candle in our perfectly adorable dessert and sang to her.
+Now, had I known, I might have called 3 weeks early and paid for the birthday package for my youngest daughter, which includes some fun stuff for her doll and a beautiful cake.
+But even though I didn’t know, they still put a little candle in our perfectly adorable dessert and sang to her.